 Many video game or movie companies use the matrix structure.
 With various departments, all equal, working in tandem to produce a single final product.

-In this case, a strong manager at the top acts as a team leader to ensure that each segment receives the data they need to complete their separate task.
+In this case, a strong manager at the top acts as a team leader to ensure that each segment receives the data they need to complete their separate tasks.

-Each segment must receive some information from the other, and it’s the job of the movie director (at the top) to make sure all the threads of the web are connected to each other.
+Each segment must receive some information from the other, and it’s the job of the movie director (at the top) to make sure all the threads of the web are connected.

 It’s up to you to figure out which structure best fits your company.
 You can also mix and match the best parts of each to create a customized structure.
 Just remember, the reason for having an organizational structure is to maintain communication.
 And also to make sure that there are a few redundancies as possible.